jia-xinyu/jia-xinyu.github.io/_projects/5_project.md

     </div>
 </div>

-In 2018, I served as a [Gspeed](https://baike.baidu.com/item/吉林大学吉速方程式车队/23156065) consultant, providing technical support for the combustion race car development (Gspeed 2018-C).
-Thanks to all team members, we won the **championship** in [Formula Student Combustion China](http://www.formulastudent.com.cn/)(FSCC) 2018!
+In 2018, I served as a consultant for [Gspeed](https://baike.baidu.com/item/吉林大学吉速方程式车队/23156065), providing technical support for the combustion race car development (Gspeed 2018-C).
+Thanks to all team members, we won the **championship** in [Formula Student Combustion China](http://www.formulastudent.com.cn/) (FSCC) 2018!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">